-We combined our proprietary light and camera technologies to create the modular ArthroFree wireless camera system for minimally invasive surgery.
+We combined our proprietary light and communication technologies to create the first-in-class wireless camera for minimally invasive surgery.

-Forty years after its invention, the legacy camera still connects to the surgical tower via cables, which are associated with patient burns and healthcare-associated infections (HAIs).
+Fifty years later, the standard surgical camera still connects to the surgical tower via fiber-optic cables.
+These cables are implicated in patient burns and healthcare-associated infections (HAIs).

 To eliminate the cables, we combined:

-The MLE has potential applications as a power-and-light component in multiple industries, including healthcare, aerospace, and manufacturing.2
+MLT has potential applications as a power-and-light component in industries including healthcare, aerospace, and manufacturing.2

 arthroscopic operating rooms